holoviz/panel/doc/tutorials/basic/size.md

 pn.panel(text).servable()
 ```

-By restricting the width, we can force it to rewrap and it will have a different inherent height.
+By restricting the width, we can force it to rewrap, and it will have a different inherent height.

 ```{pyodide}
 import panel as pn